-- CLOs typically are comprised of a portfolio of senior secured loans; payments on CLO investments are and will be payable solely from the cash-flows from such senior secured loans; - CLO investments are exposed to leveraged credit risk; - · CLO Funds are highly leveraged; - · there is the potential for interruption and deferral of cash-flow from CLO investments; - · interest rates paid by corporate borrowers are subject to volatility; - · the inability of a CLO collateral manager to reinvest the proceeds of the prepayment of senior secured loans may adversely affect us; - our CLO investments are subject to prepayments and calls, increasing re-investment risk; - · we have limited control of the administration and amendment of any CLO in which we invest; - · senior secured loans of CLOs may be sold and replaced resulting in a loss to us; - our financial results may be affected adversely if one or more of our significant equity or junior debt investments in a CLO vehicle defaults on its payment obligations or fails to perform as we expect; and - · non-investment grade debt involves a greater risk of default and higher price volatility than investment grade debt.
+- CLOs typically are comprised of a portfolio of senior secured loans; payments on CLO investments are and will be payable solely from the cash-flows from such senior secured loans; - CLO investments are exposed to leveraged credit risk; - CLO Funds are highly leveraged; - · there is the potential for interruption and deferral of cash-flow from CLO investments; - interest rates paid by corporate borrowers are subject to volatility; - the inability of a CLO collateral manager to reinvest the proceeds of the prepayment of senior secured loans may adversely affect us; - our CLO investments are subject to prepayments and calls, increasing re-investment risk; - we have limited control of the administration and amendment of any CLO in which we invest: - · senior secured loans of CLOs may be sold and replaced resulting in a loss to us; - our financial results may be affected adversely if one or more of our significant equity or junior debt investments in a CLO vehicle defaults on its payment obligations or fails to perform as we expect; and - non-investment grade debt involves a greater risk of default and higher price volatility than investment grade debt.

-Our portfolio investments for which there is no readily available market, including our investment in our Joint Ventures and our investments in CLO Funds, are recorded at fair value as determined in good faith by our Board.
+Our portfolio investments for which there is no readily available market, including our investment in our Joint Ventures and our investments in CLO Funds, are recorded at fair value.
 As a result, there is uncertainty as to the value of these investments.

 Our investments consist primarily of securities issued by privately-held companies, the fair value of which is not readily determinable.
 In addition, we are not permitted to maintain a general reserve for anticipated loan losses.
 Instead, we are required by the 1940 Act to specifically value each investment and record an unrealized gain or loss for any asset that we believe has increased or decreased in value.
-We value these securities at fair value as determined in good faith by our Board pursuant to a valuation methodology approved by our Board.
-These valuations are initially prepared by our management and reviewed by our Valuation Committee, which uses its best judgment in arriving at the fair value of these securities.
-However, the Board retains ultimate authority to determine the appropriate valuation for each investment.
+These securities are valued at fair value pursuant to a valuation policy approved by our Board.

-We have engaged independent valuation firms to provide third party valuation consulting services to our Board.
+We have engaged independent valuation firms to provide third party valuation consulting services to our Adviser and our Board.
 Each quarter, the independent valuation firms perform third party valuations on our material investments in illiquid securities, such that they are reviewed at least once during a trailing 12 month period.
-These third party valuation estimates are one of the relevant data points in the Board's determination of fair value.
-The Board intends to continue to engage independent valuation firms in the future to provide certain valuation services, including the review of certain portfolio assets, as part of the quarterly and annual year-end valuation process.
+These third party valuation estimates are one of the relevant data points in the determination of fair value.
+We and our Adviser intend to continue to engage independent valuation firms in the future to provide certain valuation services, including the review of certain portfolio assets, as part of the quarterly and annual year-end valuation process.
 In addition to such third-party input, the types of factors that may be considered in valuing our investments include the nature and realizable value of any collateral, the portfolio company's ability to make payments and its earnings, the markets in which the portfolio company does business, comparison to publicly-traded companies, discounted cash flow and other relevant factors.
 In addition, our investment in our Joint Venture is carried at fair value, which is determined based on the fair value of the investments held by the Joint Venture.
-Because such valuations, and particularly valuations of private investments and private companies, are inherently uncertain and may be based on estimates, our determinations of fair value may differ materially from the values that would be assessed if a ready market for these securities existed.
-Our net asset value could be adversely affected if our determinations regarding the fair value of our illiquid investments were materially higher than the values that we ultimately realize upon the disposal of such securities.
+Because such valuations, and particularly valuations of private investments and private companies, are inherently uncertain and may be based on estimates, our Adviser's determinations of fair value may differ materially from the values that would be assessed if a ready market for these securities existed.
+Our net asset value could be adversely affected if our Adviser's determinations regarding the fair value of our illiquid investments were materially higher than the values that we ultimately realize upon the disposal of such securities.